husievevhen/PowershellScripts/README.md

 # PowershellScripts
-Writting powershell-scripts for day-to-day tasks
+Writting powershell-scripts for day-to-day tasks for Hyper-V, DHCP, DNS, Failover Clustering and other